Berry-House-YYC/calgarygroups/src/content/organizations/cooperative/art-for-social-change-network.md

 description: "A collaborative hub connecting artists and organizations using art for social transformation.
 They facilitate resource sharing and community building among practitioners."
 ---

-Focused on Arts & Culture.
+Focused on Arts and Culture.

 <div class="org-contact-info">
   <strong>Contact Info:</strong>